 Take note of how those companies choose to engage with your content, because the odds are that it will change over time.
 You may have to tweak your strategy from time to time, and since ABM strategy relies on those relevant customer profiles, you will have to occasionally reassess the process at its roots.

 ABM, once it’s broken down into steps, isn’t quite as intimidating as it sounds.
-The mention of accounts can make us squirm, but the essence of Account Based Marketing is nothing to fear.
+If you stick to the basics and have the right B2B data, the essence of Account Based Marketing is nothing to fear.